Lucien-Stephane-Ld/certification-project-DAFT410/README.md

 * Calculates & return *"how many Earths would humanity need if everybody lived like that"*
 (your lifestyle footprint per year * how many people on Earth / Earth's resources per year)
 * Given diet & lifestyle, predict what age you're likely to pass.

-* Given the nature of tweets, are they positive or negative; Have new tweets come in and be classified (per political spectrum, are they fake, are they hateful, the offensiveness of their content)
-(Tweeter API is $100/month !!)

-* Analyse photos from your device, and classifies them and appends them in separate folders: cute animals, traveling, food, political, (same dimension picture, find training pictures (a lot) )

-* Analyse website copywriting / blog posts and classify it :
-medium.com /

-* Whisky recommender: according to whiskey description and favorite whisky recommend other whiskeys.
-* Cocktail recommender : according to fruit, alcohol, soft, garnish, sour/sweet

-### User interactivity / input :
-* No user input in Tableau !! => make predefined profile, or find an extension.
-* Use Streamlit

-FULL SCOPE = Impact of Nutrition, Transport & other parameters of individuals & businesses, globally.
-POC = Impact of Nutrition on the individual and global.

 - Predicter/Recommender
 - Interactive dashboard
 - CO2 impact & other